Action of 24 October 1793: Background

-In February 1793, amid rising political tension, the French Republic declared war on Great Britain, drawing Britain into the French Revolutionary Wars.
-At sea, the Bay of Biscay, the Western Approaches and the English Channel all became areas of significant naval activity as French privateers sailed on raiding cruises against British merchant shipping.
+On 1 February 1793, amid deteriorating Anglo-French relations, the French First Republic declared war on Great Britain, bringing the British into the War of the First Coalition.
+At sea, the Bay of Biscay, Western Approaches and English Channel all became areas of significant naval activity as French privateers sailed on raiding cruises against British merchant shipping.
 To augment these attacks, the French naval authorities dispatched squadrons of frigates to attack British trade routes.
 To counter these operations, the Royal Navy sent their own frigates to sea, sometimes in squadrons and sometimes on single patrols.

 A French frigate squadron was sent to cruise in the Northern Bay of Biscay in the early autumn of 1793, commanded by Captain Zacharie Allemand and consisting of the frigates Carmagnole, Résolue, Sémillante and Uranie with the brig-corvette Espiègle.
 On 22 October, the squadron sighted the 16-gun Spanish brig Alcoudia and Allemand ordered Uranie under Captain Jean-François Tartu to separate from the squadron and pursue the Spaniard.
 Uranie was easily able to capture Alcoudia, taking the prisoners on board the frigate and establishing a prize crew on the brig.
 Two days later, Uranie was sailing southwards in company with the prize with the wind at the southwest, when a sail appeared to the north at 09:30.

 The new arrival was a British ship sent from the Channel Fleet on a lone patrol: the frigate HMS Thames under Captain James Cotes.
 Thames was an old frigate, built in 1758 and carrying 32 12-pounder guns.
 The ship was below its standard complement of 215 men, sailing with only 184, which meant that the 6-pounder guns that augmented the main battery could not be manned.
 By comparison, Uranie was five years old and carried 40 18-pounder guns and weighing almost double the weight of the British ship.
 Her full complement was of 260 men, but she lacked 60 of her sailors, dispatched in prize crews over three captured ships, and was burdened with over 260 prisoners.
 At first unsure of the identity of the ship to the north, Tartu hoisted a blue flag as an identification signal and sent the Alcoudia away in case the ship should be revealed to be hostile.
 Cotes did not respond to the signal, and the two ships were soon hidden from one another by a rain squall.